Types of foreign persons for additional foreign acquirer duty

-AFAD will apply, as the person will not be the holder of a special category visa under the Migration Act.
+AFAD will apply, because the person will not be the holder of a special category visa under the Migration Act.

 A New Zealand citizen is currently residing in New Zealand but enters into Australia to obtain a special category visa for the purposes of AFAD not applying.

-AFAD will apply if evidence, available to the Commissioner of State Revenue, indicates that the purpose of entry into Australia is to avoid paying AFAD by obtaining a special category visa.
+AFAD will apply if evidence, available to the Commissioner of State Revenue, indicates that the purpose of entry into Australia was to avoid paying AFAD by obtaining a special category visa.
 AFAD was introduced to ensure that foreign acquirers of residential property, who benefit from government and infrastructure, make an appropriate contribution to their delivery as local buyers do.

 A New Zealand permanent resident enters into a transaction for AFAD residential land in Queensland.

-AFAD will apply, as a New Zealand permanent resident will not be the holder of a special category visa under the Migration Act and is instead a foreign person for the purposes of AFAD.
+AFAD will apply, because a New Zealand permanent resident will not be the holder of a special category visa under the Migration Act and is instead a foreign person for the purposes of AFAD.

 A foreign corporation is one that is incorporated outside Australia or in which foreign persons (or related persons of foreign persons) have a controlling interest of at least 50%.